 How much is it?

-Both in the case of applying for Spanish nationality by residence and in the case of nationality as a Sephardic descendant, the amount is exactly the same: € 103.20.
+Both in the case of applying for Spanish nationality by residence and in the case of nationality as a Sephardic descendant, the amount is exactly the same: € 104.05 (something we have seen in our updated 2022 immigration fees article).

-However, keep in mind that the costs of these type of fees vary frequently (usually every year), and especially with the approval of the new general state budgets.
+However, keep in mind that the costs of these types of fees vary frequently (usually every year), and especially with the approval of the new general state budgets.

 Although the increase is usually an amount close to €1 per year, make sure to check the exact amount at the time of your application.